-The lighting for Washington Grove's roads and walkways street/avenue lights have evolved over time.
+The lighting for Washington Grove's roads and walkways have evolved over time.
 The Town now has about 100 streetlights along its roads and walkways and most were likely installed in the Post-World War II historic period (1945-1969) as defined in the National Register Designation.
-All of the post lights along the walkways are gone and most of the current fixtures are standard Pepco-owned, Pemco brand bracket streetlight fixtures s-with galvanized steel arms, cast aluminum housings, and ribbed plastic globes.
+All of the post lights along the walkways are gone and most of the current fixtures are standard Pepco-owned, Pemco brand bracket streetlight fixtures with galvanized steel arms, cast aluminum housings, and ribbed plastic globes.
 Some of the globes are spherical, but most are cylindrical.
-The lighting is included as a Historic Associated Feature in the National Register Historic District Listing.
+The lighting is included as a Historic Associated Feature in the National

+Register Historic District Listing.
 These fixtures use screw-in bulbs which facilitates replacement of the bulbs.

 For decades, the soft lighting in the Pemco fixtures had been provided by incandescent bulbs.
 Despite periodic urging by Pepco to convert them to less expensive, more intense kinds of light such as sodium or mercury vapor, the Town held fast and willingly paid the cost of lighting that accommodated the historic character of the Town Within a Forest.
 Between 2011 and 2012 the Town signed an agreement with Pepco to convert the 93 incandescent bulbs to screw-in induction bulbs at a significant savings in electricity costs.
-In 2011 the Town signed an agreement with Pepco to convert the 93 incandescent lights to screw-in induction bulbs at a significant savings in electricity costs.
-The induction bulbs have a warm color temperature that replicates the original incandescent light quality.
-The remainder of the fixtures is an assortment of styles and use mercury (blue) or sodium (orange) vapor lights which are not as readily converted.
+The induction bulbs had a warm color temperature that replicated the original incandescent light quality.
 What were not converted at this time were the remainder of Town of Washington Grove (TWG) 's streetlight fixtures which are an assortment of styles and use mercury (blue) or sodium (orange) vapor lights.
 The conversion of 93 of our streetlight fixtures from incandescent bulbs to induction bulbs, cut our utility costs almost in half from approximately \$20,000 annually to \$10,000 annually.

 By 2018 the screw-in induction bulbs were no longer being manufactured and the Pepco maintenance contractor was replacing them with incandescent bulbs as they failed.
 The Town began providing standard off-the-shelf LED bulbs to the contractor as an energy-saving measure, and to reduce the rate of failure.
 The LED bulbs were available in various output levels and color temperatures which allowed the Town to maintain the soft, warm character of the lighting.
-The LED bulbs were lower power and maintenance than the induction bulbs, but the town was not receiving the cost benefit of that piecemeal conversion.
-In 2020 the Town signed an agreement with Pepco to replace all of the remaining induction bulbs with LED bulbs and reduce the energy and maintenance charges to the town to the existing tariff rate for LED lights.

-The existing Pemco fixtures are aging and do not meet modern lighting standards, so this was known to be a temporary solution.
-A temporary ad hoc committee had been Another TWG Lighting Committee was formed in January of 2019 to recommend the future for lighting in the Town.
+Another TWG Lighting Committee was formed in January of 2019 to recommend the future for lighting in the Town.